jremington/JohnDayRiverWaypoints/README.md

 Have fun!

-Note: files with .txt extensions should be renamed .gpx as that format is not supported by Github
+Note: files with .txt extensions should be renamed .gpx for uploading to your device, as .gpx extension is not supported by Github.

 [JD_campsites_named.txt](https://github.com/jremington/JohnDayRiverWaypoints/files/6449219/JD_campsites_named.txt)